DAF201/DAF201/About/readme.md

 >
 > functions adding: mini functions like heartbeat service to ensure the communication quality
 >
-> bugs fixing(overwrite, I don't want to look in to garbages)
+> bugs fixing(basically overwrite old code, I don't want to look in to garbage)
 >
 > testing
 ---